Alluxio/alluxio/docs/en/ufs/Tencent-COS.md

 {% endnavtab %}
 {% navtab COSN %}

-To use COSN as the UFS of Alluxio root mount point, you need to configure Alluxio to use under storage systems by modifying `conf/alluxio-site.properties` and `conf/core-site.xml`.
+To use Tencent COSN as the UFS of Alluxio root mount point, you need to configure Alluxio to use under storage systems by modifying `conf/alluxio-site.properties` and `conf/core-site.xml`.
 If they do not exist, create the files from the template.

 ```shell
 $ cp conf/alluxio-site.properties.template conf/alluxio-site.properties